manwaring/serverless-plugin-test-helper/examples/custom/README.md

 ## Project setup and orientation

 This project was generated with the aws-nodejs-typescript template using the `sls create -t aws-nodejs-typescript` command.
 Several files were then added/modified and multiple libraries were imported to get end-to-end testing up and running.
+(Note that these changes are consistent between the example projects)

 Added files (top to bottom):